step9/PureBasic-CodeArchiv-Rebirth/README.md

 # PureBasic-CodeArchiv-Rebirth

+First, a huge thanks to GPI for his gigantic work.
+He started the project and added many codes.

 After Sicro took over the project from GPI, the repository was completely revised:
 * All commits now contain only changes that match the commit description
 * Code categories renamed (adapted to the structure of the PB help)